emmydush/INVENTORY-MANAGEMENT-SYSTEM/RENDER_DEPLOYMENT.md

 ### Common Issues

 1. **ModuleNotFoundError: No module named 'app'**
-   - This error occurs when Render is looking for an 'app' module that doesn't exist
+   - This error has been resolved by creating an 'app' module that proxies to the actual application
-   - Ensure your [Procfile](file:///E:/Best%20App/Procfile) specifies the correct WSGI application path
-   - The correct path should be `inventory_management.wsgi:application`
+   - The [app/](file:///E:/Best%20App/app/) directory contains the necessary files to satisfy this requirement

 2. **Database Connection Issues**
    - Verify that all database environment variables are correctly set